flaneurette/UX.js/README.md

 An example showing a zebra, dynamically generated with Magic.js
 #### magic-events.html
 An example to trigger events
+#### magic-methods.html
+An example of how methods in Magic.js works
 #### magic-if.html
 An example to see how the IF statements in Magic.js works
 #### magic-loop.html